Omar-p/learning-notes/aws/aws.md

   - attribute id=null, when versioning is disabled.
   - when enabled for each object aws allocate id to objects.
   - when u access object without specifying its id, u will get the latest version.
-  - when delete, S3 add delete marker to hide all versions of specific object.
+  - when deleted, S3 add delete marker to hide all versions of specific object.
     - if u delete the latest version, the previous version will be the latest.
   - but u can undo the operation.
   - if u want to fully delete, specify the object id and this version will be fully deleted.